cherenkov-plenoscope/crosscheck_hess_ct5/README.md

 # Crosscheck with Cherenkov-telescope H.E.S.S.
 CT5

 ## Abstract
 To crosscheck the tools and algorithms used in the simulation for the Cherenkov-plenoscope, we perform a crosscheck with an existing Cherenkov-telescope.
 We will only compare on the trigger-level.
 We choose to compare with the 5th telescope named 'CT5' in the [High Energy Stereoscopic System](https://www.mpi-hd.mpg.de/hfm/HESS/) as it is the largest Cherenkov-telescope in 2020.
 Here we collect CT5's public information to feed our simulations.
-The H.E.S.S. collaboration estimates the instrument-response of CT5 using tools based on sim-tel-array by Konrad Bernloehr.
+The H.E.S.S. collaboration estimates the instrument-response of CT5 using tools based on sim_telarray by Konrad Bernloehr.
 We will estimate the response to diffuse pools of gamma-rays, electrons, protons, and helium nuclei.

 <img src="readme/hess_overview.jpg" width="640">